amiya-pattnaik/appium-setup-made-easy-OSX/README.md

 ## Appium setup made easy

+Hassle free Appium setup on OSX using shell script.
 Appium is an open source, cross-platform test automation tool for native, hybrid and mobile web apps, tested on simulators (iOS, FirefoxOS), emulators (Android), and real devices (iOS, Android, Windows, FirefoxOS).
-The hassle free shell script (.sh) file will help you set up Appium on OSX.
+These shell script (.sh) file will help you set up Appium on OSX.

 ## REQUIREMENTS